Skip to main content

 12. Piña Colada

-While you’re enjoying the colonial architecture, sandy beaches and rich heritage of Puerto Rico’s capital, here’s what to eat in San Juan along the way.
+While you’re enjoying the colonial architecture, sandy beaches and rich heritage of Puerto Rico’s capital, here are some dishes you can’t miss along the way.

 1. Mofongo

-The first dish you need to try on your cruise to San Juan is mofongo, often touted as the best Puerto Rican food.
-Whether it is or isn’t is debatable with so many tasty options to choose from; however, it’s certainly the most famous.
-It’s a mashed concoction of fried green plantains with garlic seasoning filled with vegetables, shrimp, chicken, steak, or pork.
-Think of your favorite mashed potato but oh so much better!
+The first dish you have to try in San Juan is mofongo.
+It’s often hailed as the king of Puerto Rican cuisine, though whether that’s true or not is up for debate— there are just too many delicious contenders!
+One thing is for certain, however: mofongo is the most famous.
+It’s a mashed concoction of fried green plantains with garlic seasoning filled with vegetables, shrimp, chicken, steak or pork.
+It’s like your favorite mashed potatoes, but kicked up a notch (or ten)!

 puerto rican mofongo served with shrimp and sliced peppers